solo-io/solo-docs/supergloo/docs/mesh/tutorials-4-fault-injection.md

 ### Summary

-In this tutorial we'll take a look at how inject faults within our mesh using SuperGloo.
+In this tutorial we'll take a look at how to inject faults within our mesh using SuperGloo.

 Fault Injection refers to the ability to inject multiple forms of errors and/or delays into traffic for testing purposes.